Access your Pro+ Content below.

-This article is part of the October 2011 issue of Taking a closer look at SharePoint Server 2010 costs
+This article is part of the SharePoint Insider issue of October 2011

 It’s important to consider all the details and likely costs of a SharePoint Server 2010 implementation early to avoid nasty surprises and unplanned expenditures later.